monsoonmaelstrom/book2/book2.md

 “I just need to.”

 “I can’t let you, Lisette.
 I really wish I could but I can’t.
 Do you understand how dangerous you are right now?
 The magic has been the only thing you’ve been thinking about since you woke up.
 Even before that, probably.
 Am I right?”
-I’m pretty sure I’m right.
+I question her, but I’m pretty sure I’m right.

 “Yes,” she admits.